Leadership

 Welcome to Metro Water Recovery!

-I trust you will find our website redesign informative and easy to navigate.
-Whether you are doing business with Metro Water Recovery or just wanting to learn more about us, the Board of Directors and staff appreciate your time.
+It’s an honor to Chair the Board of Directors of Metro Water Recovery, and I am proud to be a part of this dynamic and forward-thinking organization.
+I hope you take the time to explore the pages of our website and learn about the many aspects of Metro.
+Whether you are doing business with Metro or just wanting to learn more about us, the Board of Directors and staff appreciate your time.
 Thank you for visiting.

 Cleaning Water and Recovering Resources